 COPPA (Children Online Privacy Protection Act)

-With regard to the collection of personal information from children under 13, the Children's Online Privacy Protection Act (COPPA) puts parents in control.
+With regard to the collection of personal information from children under thirteen years old, the Children's Online Privacy Protection Act (COPPA) puts parents in control.
 The Federal Trade Commission, the USA's consumer protection agency, enforces the COPPA Rule.
 This defines what operators of websites and online services must do to protect children's privacy and safety online.

 Fair Information Practices